larsxschneider/larsxschneider.github.io/_posts/2014-03-30-git-p4-bridge.md

 ### Known Issues
-Unfortunately you cannot assume to get the exact same Git hashes if you start the sync process from scratch.
+Unfortunately you cannot assume to get the exact same Git hashes if you start the sync process from scratch after using the tool for a while.
 The [Perforce change](http://www.perforce.com/perforce/doc.current/manuals/cmdref/p4_change.html) command allows to modify the description of a changelist after the fact.
-On a vanilla sync the corresponding Git commit messages will change and as a consequence the hash of the commit will change since the commit message is a part of the [Git commit hash calculation](http://git-scm.com/book/en/Git-Internals-Git-Objects#Commit-Objects).
+Thus on a clean sync a Git commit message might change and as a consequence the hash of the commit will change since the commit message is a part of the [Git commit hash calculation](http://git-scm.com/book/en/Git-Internals-Git-Objects#Commit-Objects).
 Even worse, every subsequent commit hash will change because the parent commit hash is part of the Git hash calculation as well.
 That means you need to update all references, e.g. via Git Submodules, to this Git repository.